12 July – 19 July

 A Hungarian magician is called upon to assist French police with a murder investigation.
 A re-imagining of the religious tale of Simon Magus set in contemporary France, Enyedi’s refreshingly dreamlike film forgoes a focus on the murder mystery to examine Simon’s experience as a foreigner, his journey from Budapest to Paris, his awkward interactions with the locals, his strange magical abilities, his sense of alienation and disorientation, and his bizarre showdown with a rival magician.
 With Péter Andorai, Julie Delarme and Péter Halász.

-Courtesy of the Hungarian National Film Archive.
+35mm print courtesy of the Hungarian National Film Institute.

 Wednesday 19 July